 We don't know how long it'll take them to catch up.

-They've already figured out how to architect their lesser chips so that they act like better chips, they just use more of them and they can you know approximate NVIDIA.
+They've already figured out how to architect their lesser chips so that they act like better chips.

 They can't get there, but they can get close.

-Now, um the problem is that Huawei will start selling its AI chips to other countries, and if China is the one providing the AI tech and not the United States, then those countries are gonna be a little bit under the uh thumb of China because they will depend on China for their technology and they have to have AI because everybody will have to have it.
+And if China is the one providing the AI tech and not the United States, then those countries are going to be a little bit under the thumb of China because they will depend on China for their technology and they have to have AI because everybody will have to have it.

-So David Sachs is warning us that maybe uh we should look at loosening up our sales to the non-China companies so that they don't buy from China.
+So David Sachs is warning us that maybe we should look at loosening up our sales to the non-China companies so that they don't buy from China, which seems commonsensical.

-But I would also say that in general, I feel like it's more likely that China will match NVIDIA in a few short years Then the chances that they won't.
+But I would also say that in general, I feel like it's more likely that China will match NVIDIA in a few short years than the chances that they won't.

 And they'll do everything from bribery to blackmail to outright IP theft.